Alaska Treble Makers Irish Dance

 What is it?

-Get your heart pumping and your toes tapping as you learn basic Irish Dance in this fun, weekly class.
+Get your heart pumping and your toes tapping as you learn basic Irish Dance.
 Build agility, stamina, rhythm, and confidence through this upbeat fitness program.
-Whether you call it Riverdance, or Lord of the Dance, this is noncompetitive Irish step dancing, where you’ll learn basic Irish moves and steps set to modern and traditional tunes.
-We are a noncompetitive school, learning for fun, fitness, and performance.
+Whether you call it Step Dance, Riverdance, or Lord of the Dance, this is step and Ceili Irish dance instruction, where you’ll learn basic Irish moves and steps as well as fancy footwork and rhythms set to modern and traditional tunes.
+We perform and students may compete.
+We’re a low-pressure academy, learning for fun, fitness, performance, and the simple joy of discovering and sharing Irish tradition.
+We dance like champions and love like family!

 - For Boys and Girls

-- $60/Month + $25 registration fee.
+- $20 per 1-hour class billed monthly + $35 registration fee (due after 1 month of lessons).
 We accept payment by cash, credit card via PayPal, or check ($35 returned check fee applies)

 What do students wear?

-- Sport shorts & t-shirt or any non-baggy athletic clothing
+- Sport shorts or leggings & class t-shirt or any non-baggy athletic clothing

-- Smooth-sole sport shoes like Sketchers or Ghillies (Irish soft shoes) or dancers may dance in socks.
+- Sneakers or Ghillies (Irish soft shoes) or dancers may dance in socks, though we don’t recommend it–your feet will get sore.

 ** Students should bring water **